-Regular users of Money Dashboard budget planner will know that making a small saving on a monthly bill goes a long way.
+Regular users of Money Dashboard will know that making a small saving on a monthly bill goes a long way.
 A little extra cash in your account every month will build quickly if put towards savings or paying off debts, and one of the most common ways to save money every month without cutting back your lifestyle is to switch to a better value broadband Internet package.

 Benefits of Switching

 - Higher download allowances or lower download limits

 - Promotional offers available to new customers

 Before you attempt to switch providers, make sure your current contract has expired.
 Standard contracts are 12-24 months.
 If you've been with the same provider for two or more years chances are you're in the clear, otherwise it's worth checking the terms of your contract or you may face a hefty cancellation fee.

 Using price comparison technology powered by BroadbandChoices, you can compare broadband deals through the Money Dashboard website and uncover all the best offers in your area for broadband, landline telephone and television services.
 The best deals usually have all three services in one package.

 More commonly known as a MAC, this 17-19 character code consists of letters, numbers, and a slash.
 You will need to get this code from your previous supplier and give it to your new supplier to allow the switch to take place.
 If you request this code from your provider they must provide it within five days by law.